magomimmo/modern-cljs/doc/second-edition/tutorial-11.md

 least 1 numeric digit.
 Do it and click the `Login` button again.

-If everything has gone well, the browser should now show you a message saying something like this: `xxxx.yyyy@gmail.com and zzzz1 passed the formal validation, but you still have to be authenticated`.
+If everything has gone well, the browser should now show you a message saying something like this: `you@yourdomain.com and weak1` passed the formal validation, but you still have to be authenticated`.

 Great.
 We got what we expected.

-Now add again the `novalidate` attribute flag to the `loginForm` in the `login-dbg.html` source code, reload the page and click the `Login` button without having filled any field.
+Now add again the `novalidate` attribute flag to the `loginForm` in the `index.html` source code, reload the page and click the `Login` button without having filled any field.
 The browser should now show you the *Please complete the form* message.

 Great.
 We got what we expected.

-Now enable JavaScript, reload [login-dbg.html][4] and click the `Login` button again.
-You should see the *Please complete the form* message shown at the bottom of the login form.
+Now re-enable JavaScript, go back to the [index.html][4] page and click the `Login` button again.
+You should see the *Please complete the form* message shown at the bottom of the Login Form.
 Try to type an invalid email address and click the button again.
 You should now see the *Type a well-formed email!* shown at the top of the login form.

 Great.
 We again got what we expected.